microsoft/nni/docs/en_US/NAS/retiarii/Tutorial.rst

 There usage and API document can be found `here <./ApiReference>`__\.

-Here is a simple example of using trainer and strategy.
+Here is a simple example of using evaluator and strategy.

 .. code-block:: python

-  import nni.retiarii.trainer.pytorch.lightning as pl from nni.retiarii import serialize from torchvision import transforms
+  import nni.retiarii.evaluator.pytorch.lightning as pl from nni.retiarii import serialize from torchvision import transforms